 - b.
-It is the responsibility of the Foundation's Development Officers to work with their Schools/College and units to make sure that they are taking care to avoid providing quid pro quo premiums to donors.
+It is the responsibility of the Development Officers to work with their Schools/College and units to make sure that they are taking care to avoid providing quid pro quo premiums to donors.
 The Internal Revenue Service has specific guidelines limiting the practice of providing donors with "gifts" or "premiums" in return for a charitable contribution.
-Accordingly the Development Officers should obtain clearance from the Vice President of Advancement or the Associate Vice President of Development prior to the initiation of such practices. - c.
+Accordingly, the Development Officers should obtain clearance from the Executive Vice President or the Executive Director of Development prior to the initiation of such practices. - c.
 The Board believes that in order to avoid embarrassment and duplication of effort all donor recognition activities and events should be carefully coordinated whether they are conducted by the University's Alumni Association, the University's Athletic Department or individual Schools/College or other units.
 It is therefore the policy of the Foundation Board that all Development Officers coordinate all donor recognition with the University Advancement office and, to the extent that the other departments such as alumni and athletics are willing, work closely with them to make sure that all recognitions are particularly meaningful to the donor. - d.
 Often donors are engaged with multiple areas of the University and a specific unit's stewardship may have an impact on another unit's relationship with the donor.
 The Foundation's Development Officers are charged with knowing their donors and potentials donors and if other units in the University have or plan on having relationships with that Donor, all contacts should be carefully coordinated with the other unit's Development Officer even though the other Development Officer maybe working for the University's Athletic or other department that is not directly associated with the Foundation.
 The Foundation's Development Officers are charged with developing an appropriate method of recognizing the donor that is best for the University and that donor even though it may not be best for a particular department.
 (This philosophy should govern all our relationships with Donors.)
-In the unlikely event that the Development Officers cannot develop an mutually satisfactory approach, the case should be referred to the Associate Vice President for Development for matters within the Foundation or to the Vice President for Advancement for matters dealing with other University departments for resolution.
+In the unlikely event that the Development Officers cannot develop a mutually satisfactory approach, the case should be referred to the Associate Vice President for Development for matters within the Foundation or to the Vice President for Advancement for matters dealing with other University departments for resolution. - e.
+While donor recognition and donor cultivation activity may require the incurrence of legitimate expenses, good stewardship requires that all expenses of the Foundation are carefully controlled and are not excessive.
+Excessive expenditures for donor recognition can also be counterproductive in that donors may believe that they are an indication that their donations are being wasted.
+Experience has shown that some of the means to honor donors, that are most appreciated by the donors, require little or no expenditures of funds.
+Accordingly, Foundation funds should only be expended for reasonable expenses in accordance with Foundation and University policies, and should not be used for expenses that are lavish or excessive.
+Proposed budgets for all donor recognition and cultivation expenditures including travel, gifts, plaques, banquets, Board dinner and other events should be prepared annually and discussed with the Development